K-Adam/elm-dom/README.md

 Library for reading information off the DOM.
 Use this if you need to discover information (width, position, className, ...) of rendered elements.

+This library is a fork of [debois/elm-dom](https://github.com/debois/elm-dom).
+It contains work from many contributors, see: [list of contributors](https://github.com/K-Adam/elm-dom)

+---

 Elm has two major hurdles to overcome when working with the DOM:

  1. Elm is pure, but the DOM mutates constantly.
 A function that,